 Finest Japanese green tea blended with roasted and popped brown rice.
 With its pale brown/yellow liquor and unique sweet and savoury taste, there's nothing quite like Genmai Cha.
-Originally and traditionally drunk by the poorer sections of Japanese society (the rice acted as a "filler") this deliciously unusual tea is now enjoyed by everybody.
+Originally drunk by the poorer sections of Japanese society (the rice acted as a 'filler'), this deliciously unusual tea is now enjoyed by everybody.

 No posts found